 The text in its original context = meaning!

-Although I hold the United States Constitution in high regard, it is not equal or superior to the Bible, which alone is divine revelation.
+Although I hold the United States Constitution in high regard, it is not equal to or superior to the Bible, which alone is divine revelation.
 I do, however, use many of the same tools to interpret both documents.
 Witnessing first hand (and reading second hand via case law) the direct and residual effects of progressive interpretations of the law, as well as my first-hand experiences with those who diminish the authoritative power of the Bible with their reader-response interpretative framework, I am committed to an originalist, text-driven interpretation of both the Bible and the Constitution.

 2nd Defending the Faith in a Diverse & Complex Environment